cardstack/cardstack-token/CONTRACT-OPS.md

 * Congratulations you have completed the cold wallet setup 🎉🎊.

 #### Contract Ops Funding
-* Withdraw one of the cold wallets and its PIN (if you have not commited the PIN to memory).
+* Retreive one of the cold wallets and its PIN (if you have not commited the PIN to memory) from the safety deposit box.
 * Purchase at least 3 ETH from the funding accounts (may need to wait a day or two for the purchases to clear) using a brand new address on one of the cold wallets.
 If you have not memorized the PIN for the cold wallet, go to the clean room with the cold wallet PIN (and a another person) along with an unsecure terminal and perform the purchase.
 * Note the Ethereum account that you have used to purchase the ethers and the cold wallet name that you have used in `cardstack-token` GitHub project add the cold wallet ethereum address to the file contract-ops/cold-wallets.md.
 * Return cold wallet and PIN to safety deposit box.